HasegawaShiro/node-jasperstarter/README.md

 A jasper report generator with jasperstarter.

-It can compile a .jrxml to .jasper (unfinished), and generate a report by jasper file.
+It can compile a .jrxml to .jasper, and generate a report by jasper file.

 **Only support JSON be data source currently.**